How to explain grokking: Summary

 \section{Summary}

-Simple ideas of thermodynamics and kinetic theory allow us to explain better generalization observed for learning by the stochastic gradient optimization procedure, see also \cite{Eyring} (where also overfitting control for GAN model was discussed).

-We also have explained the grokking (delayed generalization) phenomenon and some properties of grokking observed in \cite{Grokking1} as a manifestation of thermodynamic and kinetic phenomena --- transition to generalization in grokking proceeds by entropic mechanism of chemical reaction, properties of grokking are explained by Brownian motion and Eyring's formula.
-Delay of generalization in grokking is a result of transition through the barrier of entropy, and the delay is large when entropy of the initial state and therefore the barrier of free energy in Eyring's formula is large.
+Simple ideas of thermodynamics and kinetic theory allow us to explain the grokking (delayed generalization) phenomenon and some properties of grokking observed in \cite{Grokking1} as a manifestation of thermodynamic and kinetic phenomena --- transition to generalization in grokking proceeds by the second law of thermodynamics, of by entropic mechanism of chemical reaction, properties of grokking are explained by Brownian motion and Eyring's formula.
+Delay of generalization in grokking is a result of transition through the barrier of entropy in Eyring's formula.